Monopond/fax-api-client-csharp/README.md

 * [ApiFaxMessage Properties](#apifaxmessage-properties)
 * [SendFaxRequest Properties](#sendfaxrequest-properties)

+### Sending a Fax with DNCR enabled in ApiFaxMessage

+### Sending a Fax with FPS enabled in ApiFaxMessage

+### Sending a Fax with Smartblock enabled in ApiFaxMessage

+### Sending a Fax with DNCR enabled in SendFaxRequest

+### Sending a Fax with FPS enabled in SendFaxRequest

+### Sending a Fax with Smartblock enabled in SendFaxRequest

 ### Sending multiple faxes:
 To send faxes to multiple destinations a request similar to the following example can be used.
 Please note the addition of another “FaxMessage”:
 ```C#